Wurmloch (wormhole)

 miniDV video

 The voice of its great-grandmother resounds from a pre-binary world.
-She is my grandmother, Ursula Pfeffer, born at the end of the Second World War.
-She decided to move to Offenbach, became a nurse there, met my grandpa.
-It was on Ursula’s computer that I took my first binary steps in the late 90s and early 2000s.
+She is my grandmother, Ursula Pfeffer, born at the end of the Second World War, decided to move to Offenbach, became a nurse at the city hospital, met a catholic priest who became my grandfather.
+It was on Ursula’s computer that Balduin took the first binary steps in the late 90s.

 contact: wurmloch@freieseite.net